-This course is a continuation of Chemical Principles I and is intended for science majors.
+This course is a continuation of Chemical Principles I and is intended for physical science and engineering majors.
 Those basic concepts from the first semester are applied to more complex aspects of chemistry which include the states of matter, solutions, thermodynamics, equilibrium, electrochemistry and nuclear chemistry.
-In addition, the course is designed to have more outof-class activities related to these topical areas which are completed by a team of students.
-Course format: three lectures and one 3-hour lab per week.
+In addition, the course is designed to have more out-of-class activities related to these topical areas which are completed by a team of students.